How to translate subtitles via projects in Smartcat

 If you upload a video file, a window will appear explaining how video file processing works.
 It includes a link to a related Help Center article for additional guidance.

-If you select to create a project, you can choose to proceed without uploading files and upload them later.
+If you select to create a project, it’s possible to proceed without uploading files and upload them later.

 The wizard automatically scrolls to the most recently uploaded file If additional files are uploaded.